Re-introduce demosaic algorithm VNG4 to avoid noise artifacts of Pentax K200D

 The problem is very subtle and occured to me in another program that displayed a thumbnail of an developed image.
 A strong rectangular moiree pattern was visible.
 When I zoomed into the image there was indeed a strange pattern of short vertical and horitonzal patches that are not visible in the camera's JPG or a developed image from e.g. RawTherapee.
 I attached 3 samples below, you have to zoom in to see the difference.
 They display the same area of the image developed with different applications.

 I tested this with Darktable 1.0.5 as well as 1.1-rc1 without OpenCL support.
 All modules were turned off before exporting the image and both demosaic methods, Amaze as well as ppg, produces this.
 Oh, and I have a Pentax K200D by the way.

 Has anyone else seen this?

-#2 Updated by Thomas Heßling about 5 years ago
+#2 Updated by Thomas Heßling over 7 years ago

 Sure, the files are attached below.
 I also added a screenshot of the moiree pattern that made me aware of the issue.
 The samples are all 200px squares taken at (200,200).

 The RAW file was too big and can be downloaded here:

 If there's anything I can do let me know.

 #3 Updated by Ulrich Pegelow over 7 years ago

 Thank you for submitting your raw file.
 If I am not mistaken, you are referring to the fact that